-The crucial point here is in the existence of condensed mesoscopic puddles of long-lived boson excitations, which act through interphase pair-breaking processes as reservoirs for the phase-separated gas of (unpaired) conduction electrons.
-Within this picture the conductance of the boson excitations is exclusively represented by the Schmidt-Fulde-Maki paraconductivity (see Eq. \ref{Q_ALgen}), shown above to be equivalent to the Aslamozov-Larkin conductivity in the microscopic diagrammatic approach.
-The remaining system of unpaired electrons, restricted to regions of diminishing scattering by CPFs, keeps its normal-state relaxation time $\tau _{SO}$, so that its conductance is influenced by the Cooper-pair bosons\ only through interphase charge exchange, as expressed in Eq.\ref{Delsig_nCPF}.
+The crucial point here is the irrelevance of the grand canonical ensemble underlying the microscopic theory of superconductivity and the existence of condensed mesoscopic puddles of long-lived boson excitations, which act through pair-breaking processes as reservoirs for the remaining system of (unpaired) normal-state electrons.
+Within this TDGL functional approach (see Refs.\cite{MZPRB2021}, and \cite{MZJPC2023}) quantum tunneling of CPFs and their pair breaking out of mesoscopic enclaves reinforce inter-puddle transport by fermionic quasi-particle so that the conductance of the boson excitations is exclusively represented by the Schmidt-Fulde-Maki paraconductivity (see Eq.\ref{Q_ALgen}), whereas the residual normal-state conductivity is due to fermionic quasi-particles.
+Under these circumstances the diminishing stiffness of the fluctuation modes at low temperatures sharply suppresses the paraconductivity against the increasing normal-state conductivity upon increasing field \cite{DiezPRL2015}, and so leading to the observed MR peak just above the SC critical field.